the-peon-project/peon-docs/manual/docs/development/index.md

 [Project Link](https://diagrams.mingrammer.com/docs/getting-started/examples)

 We are using the *diagrams* module for python.
-It offers the ability to dynamically generate dyagrams programmatically. *There is a built in (Material for MkDocs) programmatic diagram software, however initial investigations did not appear to provide as aesthetic a design as Python Diagrams*
+It offers the ability to dynamically generate diagrams programmatically. *There is a built in (Material for MkDocs) programmatic diagram software, however initial investigations did not appear to provide as aesthetic a design as Python Diagrams*